Partnership @ Ashoka UK

 Boehringer Ingelheim's 'Making More Health' is an initiative to promote healthy individuals, families and communities by identifying and supporting the most promising solutions to challenging health problems.
 Globally, this partnership will initiate the election of 50 new Fellows, host 2 Ashoka Changemaker competitions, and promote 300 youth entrepreneurs to tackle health problems.
 As well as integrated employee enagagement, Ashoka also works with BI's Strategy and Emerging Markets teams to identify trends, patterns and opportunities in the health field that could have long-term impact on BI’s core business.

-Between 2008 and 2011, Ashoka UK received a yearly grant from Barclays Capital to source, select and fund a number of Ashoka's social investment entrepreneurs - unique individuals that are developing innovative ways of efficiently delivering capital to the citizen sector
+Between 2008 and 2011, Ashoka UK received a yearly grant from Barclays to source, select and fund a number of Ashoka's social investment entrepreneurs - unique individuals that are developing innovative ways of efficiently delivering capital to the citizen sector

 Ashoka has collaborated with one of the most innovative corporations of our time, Google, to build a movement around the idea of information for all.
 This collaboration initiated an Ashoka’s Changemakers global competition to source innovations that develop media channels.
 With Google’s support, Ashoka selects 4 new Ashoka Fellows who have surfaced through the Changemakers competition engine.
 This partnership overall accelerates how technology supports social entrepreneurship across the globe, and works with UK Fellows specifically to boost technological capacity.